PRITI-MJ/JavaScript-Revamp/Chapter_19_Promises/Readme.md

 -> JS object will only be understood by JS.
 -> In JSON, undefined is not allowed, function is also not present where as In JS object it is allowed.
 -> JSON is in string format where as in JS object it is a Javascript Object.

+The finally() method in JavaScript Promises schedules a function to be executed when a promise is settled, meaning it has either been fulfilled (resolved successfully) or rejected (failed).
+This method is useful for performing cleanup or finalization tasks that need to occur regardless of the promise's outcome.